Get Involved in Community Outreach

 The national SAA holds many national campaigns to promote public awareness and good works of the profession.
 Below is a listing of the SAA's legacy initiatives that take place over the course of the year that are ideal for SAA chapters to participate in.

-The upcoming year presents us with a great opportunity to continue service project traditions and collaborate with organizations for chapters to participate in community outreach.
+The upcoming year presents us with a great opportunity to continue service project traditions and collaborate with organizations such as Walk4Hearing or Special Olympics Health Hearing for chapters to participate in local community outreach.

 SAA Humanitarian Month / World Hearing Day